Skip to main content

 Good Friday: When the Soundtrack Fades

-Good Friday invites us to look at the cross — a symbol of loss and finality — and somehow see life in it.
+Good Friday invites us to look at the cross, a symbol of loss and finality, and somehow see life in it.
 That tension alone has a way of slowing us down.
 Even when life looks “good” on the surface, many still notice a quiet emptiness when the noise fades and distractions run out.
-Moments like standing by the sea can feel meaningful, even healing — until the soundtrack ends and everyday life rushes back in.
-And Good Friday gently points to something deeper: that the fullness we long for isn’t found in staying busy, escaping, or even good walks by the coast, but in the life Jesus offers — a life that meets emptiness honestly rather than avoiding it.
-So perhaps the question Good Friday leaves with us is this: What if the fullness we’re searching for isn’t found in what we escape to, but in the One who stepped into the emptiness for us?
+Moments like standing by the sea can feel meaningful, even healing, until the soundtrack ends and everyday life rushes back in.
+And Good Friday gently points to something deeper: that the fullness we long for is not found in staying busy, escaping, or even good walks by the coast, but in the life Jesus offers.
+A life that meets emptiness honestly rather than avoiding it.
+So perhaps the question Good Friday leaves with us is this: What if the fullness we are searching for is not found in what we escape to, but in the One who stepped into the emptiness for us?
 To be continued… #easter #part3

 Maundy Thursday: What Love Looks Like Around a Table